hakalasonja/TEMPO/paper/paper.md

 It enables straightforward definition of pulse sequence structures, including any underlying time-dependent Hamiltonians and pulse timing information, and faster simulations of pulse sequence dynamics (compared to naive implementations using QuTiP) while remaining compatible with the existing collection of QuTiP subpackages.
 Given the ubiquitous use of pulse sequences throughout quantum information/computing sciences, magnetic resonance studies, and quantum metrology, this work has immediate relevance to a wide array of research applications.

 # Statement of Need
 Pulse sequences typically contain a series of discrete operations (pulses) using radio frequency, microwave, or optical fields.
-Their application for quantum control has an extensive history across atomic physics [@Vitanov2001]; nuclear magnetic resonance [@Levitt2013]; and solid-state spin systems used in quantum technologies [@Barry2020]; and a broad range of other platforms.
+Their application for quantum control has an extensive history across atomic physics [@Vitanov2001]; nuclear magnetic resonance [@Levitt2013]; solid-state spin systems for quantum sensing [@Barry2020]; and a broad range of other platforms.
 In recent years, research into quantum technologies has driven the development of advanced software tools for numerical simulations of quantum systems [@Fingerhuth2018].
 In particular, the QuTiP (Quantum Toolbox in Python) framework provides open-source tools for simulations of open quantum systems, and has received prolific use across numerous quantum applications [@Johansson2012; @Johansson2013].
 Utilizing the master equation solvers that are native to QuTiP, TEMPO provides two key advantages for numerical simulations of pulse sequence dynamics.